TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 To specify via command line:

 * `--reads examples/analyses/MYC_MCF10A_0h_vs_MYC_MCF10A_8h/reads.csv`
-    This file contains the `sample_id` a short name uniquely defines the sample within this comparsion comma seperated with the complete path for the `left` and `right` `fastqs`.
+    This file contains the `sample_id` a short name uniquely defines the sample within this comparison comma seperated with the complete path for the `left` and `right` `fastqs`.

 * `--b1 examples/analyses/MYC_MCF10A_0h_vs_MYC_MCF10A_8h/b1.txt`